any-docs/css/content/guides/flexible_box_layout/use_cases/index.md

 ![Two card components showing that the internals of the component do not stretch with the wrapper.](flex-cards.png)

 Flexbox solves this.
-We make the card a flex container, with {{cssxref("flex-direction", "flex-direction: column")}}.
+We make the card a flex container, with `flex-direction: column`.
 We then set the content area to `flex: 1`, which is the shorthand for `flex: 1 1 0` — the item can grow and shrink from a flex basis of `0`.
 As this is the only item that can grow, it takes up all available space in the flex container and pushes the footer to the bottom.
 If you remove the `flex` property from the live example you will see the footer moves up to sit directly under the content.

 ```html live-sample___cards
 <div class="cards">